philippwesche/chewlang/README.md

 * Output *format*
   * Obligatory statement to specify output format.
 The first supported format is "tsv+header".
 The Output statement must be the last line of a chew file.

-## Defining a processing area
+## Setting up one or several processing windows
+This is optional but generally good practice - you avoid accidentally pulling in unwanted data from header or footer material that may not appear in all your targeted files or pages.

 * Starting at /*expression*/
-  * Can be used to indicate that nothing prior to a line matching the *Starting at* expression should be processed.
+  * Can be used once per reading context to indicate that nothing prior to a line matching the *Starting at* expression should be processed.
 The *expression* should be a regular expression.

 * Stopping at /*expression*/
-  * Can be used to indicate that nothing on or after a line matching the *Stopping at* expression should be processed.
+  * Can be used once per reading context to indicate that nothing on or after a line matching the *Stopping at* expression should be processed.
 The *expression* should be a regular expression.

 * Skipping *number* at /*expression*/
   * Can be used to indicate that processing should "take a break" for ("skip") *number* lines when *expression* is encountered.
 The *expression* should be a regular expression.